MatthewSloyan/MNIST-image-recognition-web-application/README.md

 The next step was to pull it all together and create the Flask web application for the project.
 To begin I researched how Flask works and what it does in the background.
 I then created a basic Flask web application with a basic home page.
 On this page is a small 28 x 28 canvas which the user can draw a little number.
 I am currently using this for testing purposes and will scale the image accordingly once I get it working correctly.

 Once I set up the canvas, I needed a way to send the drawing to the Flask server.
 To achieve this, I felt an asynchronous xhttp request using AJAX would work best as it would return the result and update the webpage when ready.
 I tried sending the data but I couldn't access it on the server, so I decided to parse it to a base64 binary string, wrap it in JSON, send this JSON to the server and then decode this string on the server into a local file.
 The local file is then converted to a single channel image (Grayscale) or else it would contain 4 arrays (RGBA).
 This wouldn't work with my model.
 With it converted it is passed into the predict method and the index of the largest result is returned which is the predicted number.
 It currently only ever displays 5 so some testing and fixing will be required.

+#### Week of 3-11-19 to 10-11-19
+As I was at a good state and ahead of the project plan, I took a break on this to focus on some of the other projects.

+#### Week of 10-11-19 to 17-11-19

+#### Week of 17-11-19 to 24-11-19

+#### Final Week
+As I have the Jupyter Notebook, and Flask Application running and working correctly.
+This week was for tidying up code, adding styling and improving the user experience of the web application.

 ## References
 * http://neuralnetworksanddeeplearning.com/chap1.html